 Then came the heavenly creme brulee.
 So creamy smooth and divine.
 Just love how the elegantly sweet aroma lingers in your mouth.
 What not to love about you (with that perfectly caramelized top)? 😉

 Do you still remember the first time you’ve had a creme brulee?

 Make this easy creme brulee to pamper your loved ones!

-Instead of the original creme brulee, we’ve tested this easy green tea coconut creme brulee recipe with our pressure cooker and oven.
+Instead of the original creme brulee, we’ve tested this easy green tea creme brulee recipe with our pressure cooker and oven.
 Scroll below for the comparison results.

 - Culinary Torch – this is a decent basic torch we’ve been using for caramelizing our creme brulees.
 You can also use this for melting cheese, glazing meats, or roasting peppers.

 - Butane Fuel – remember to get butane fuel for your culinary torch.

 Tested Pressure Cooker Recipes Delivered To Your Inbox Weekly.
 100% Free